 Clever wordplay or visuals are a good way to make a logo memorable, and helps show some personality for your practice.
 While not everyone may recognize the clever side of your logo, it will really resonate with some people and leave a lasting impression.
 If you have the opportunity to bring in some optometry iconography with your logo, like in this Ogdenville Optometry Center example, the eyeglass icon brings a fun and modern twist to a simple practice name.

 This Vision PLUS+ logo is a great example of something fun, vibrant, and modern in design.
 The bright color palette is a great choice, without the use of too many colors.
 Too many colors can make a brand hard to recognize, and can make printing more difficult and expensive.
 The flat design style and slab serif font are both current design trends.
-But, be careful not to overuse trendy design elements or your logo could become dated more quickly.
+Be careful not to overuse trendy design elements or your logo could become dated more quickly.

 This practice example uses a set of colors and fonts that give the practice a traditional and professional feel.
 While there is nothing wrong with classic fonts and darker colors, they can make a practice look more aged, traditional, or corporate.
 Depending on your demographics and target market, this could be a more realistic option for your practice.
 If you're going to use the doctor's full name in the practice name, you should consider including optometry related words so that the practice isn't easily confused for a law or accounting firm on first glance.
 Plus, the use of eyecare related terms in your practice name will help with your SEO.
 The use of a doctor's name in your logo is a good option in the case of an established reputation.